-You can also use the ISDN BRI interface for leased lines.
+You can also use the ISDN BRI interface for leased lines (but not with BinGO!
+DSL II).

 To configure the ISDN BRI interface for leased lines, you must set the ISDN Switch Type manually:

 Go to CM-1BRI, ISDN S0.